H2neO/h2neo/README.md

 Last updated: June 3rd, 2022

 The **h2neo** project is at the University of Washington (from EIH capstone 2019-20), solving neonatal dehydration in low-resource settings.
-This repository contains the CCS and arduino workspace for the flow rate monitor prototype.
+This repository contains the arduino workspace for the flow rate monitor prototype.
 The code is written for an Arduino MCU.
 This development board was chosen because of its number of GPIO input pins and the convenience of prototyping.
 In the future, we will move the MCU with other relevant components to our own PCB.
 In the future, it is possible that we need to look into lower power MCUs that run at 1.8V.

-**TODO:**

-Actually set the _h2neo_monitor_ folder as master and organize this whole repository better.
-Currently there was only one person working on it until now...

-## Outline of the repository
-The folder _h2neo_monitor_ is used as the "master branch", meaning that all the verified and tested code gets merged into this CCS project.
-Each folder is a CCS project.
-Details of each project is outlined below:

 ### h2neo_monitor
-This CCS project contains the most up to date version of the Flow Rate Monitor prototype.

-### opticalSensor

-### stopWatch

-### userInteraction
+Contains the main code files for the monitor

 ## Resources